razorpay/blade/rfcs/2021-06-15-shipping-blade.md

 import {paymentTheme, globalColors} from '@razorpay/blade/tokens';
 ```

+One common question you might have: If exports is not supported by all the tools, then why do we even need `exports` map support in the package.json?

+The answer to that is because in new versions of webpack(5.x.x) it’s supported.
+Plus all the new tools are supporting it.
+Node already supports it.
+So we want to support modern tools but also have escape hatch/fallback for legacy tools until they upgrade(because we can’t guarantee what versions consumer apps are using)

 # Drawbacks/Constraints
 I've already spoken about multiple approaches and constraints of each of them in the respective sections.